monome/docs/serialosc/index.md

 - to port 21008: `/grid/led/level/set 2 2 8 (set LED 2,2 to brightness 8)

 See [OSC](/docs/serialosc/osc) for the complete list of messages.

+All ports are also discoverable via zeroconf as `_monome-osc._udp`.